-Blue Buffalo Freedom Grain Free canned dog food receives the Advisor’s above-average rating of 4 stars.
+Blue Buffalo Freedom Grain Free canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

 The Blue Buffalo Freedom product line includes three canned dog foods.

 Although some appear to be designed for a specific life stage, we were unable to find AAFCO nutritional profile recommendations for these dog foods on the product’s web page.

 The following is a list of recipes available at the time of this review.

 - Blue Buffalo Freedom Grain Free Puppy

 - Blue Buffalo Freedom Grain Free Small Breed